 To begin, position the euthanized frog for the dissection procedure and pin down the forelimbs [1-TXT].
 Using dissection scissors, cut through the skin along the midline and then laterally to create two skin flaps [2].

-WIDE: Talent pinching the foot of the frog to confirm lack of pain response.
+WIDE: Talent pinching the foot of the frog to confirm lack of pain response and pinning down the animal.
 TXT: Euthanasia: 5 g/L MS-222 (Tricaine methanesulfonate); 5 g/L NaHCO3 ; 1 h

 Talent using dissection scissors to make incisions along the midline and spreading laterally to form flaps.

 Using forceps, grasp the linea alba and pull it away from the coelomic cavity [1].
-Carefully cut through the musculature towards the head to create two flaps of the cavity wall and cut or pin all flaps out of the way [2].
+Carefully cut through the musculature towards the head to create two flaps of the cavity wall reduce the caracoid bones to gain better access to the heart [2].
 Stretch the pericardium, perforate it and peel it back to expose the three heart chambers [3].

 Talent lifting the linea alba with forceps away from the underlying organs.

-Talent cutting the musculature and folding or pinning back the body wall flaps.
+Talent cutting the musculature and reducing the caracoid bones.

 Talent stretching, perforating and lifting the pericardium to reveal the heart chambers.